Pocoyo: United Kingdom

 In 2006, the series started airing on ITV1.
 On 11 September 2007, Granada International pre-sold the first and second series to Five's Milkshake! strand.
 This deal meant that while the CITV Channel could still air the series, they could not air it within Milkshake!'s airtime.
 On 24 April 2012, Nick Jr. acquired rights to all three series to air on the network, as well as Nick Jr. Too.
+As of January 2026, all 5 series are currently streaming on ITVX.

 Spain

 In June 2006, TVE2 and Boomerang acquired free and pay-TV rights respectively to the series from Zinkia.
 The first series premiered on TVE2 in October 2006.
 The second series premiered on the network in April 2008.
 The third series, Let's Go Pocoyo began airing in 2010.

 In October 2017, Clan acquired the TV rights to the fourth series.
 In October 2024, the fifth series started airing on the network.

-Despite being produced in Spain, the original version of Pocoyo is actually the English version and not its Castilian Spanish counterpart.

 Other

 In April 2005, the Australian Broadcasting Corporation became the first international broadcaster to acquire the series.
-In October, Granada pre-sold the series to Treehouse TV (Canada), Disney Channel (Southeast Asia), TVNZ (New Zealand), CYBC (Cyprus) Gulf DTH/Showtime and MBC (Middle East), IBC (Iceland), EBS (South Korea), Alter Channel (Greece), RTFBH (Bosnia), RTV (Slovenia), BabyTV, Hop!, LuliTV (Israel) and the ABC (Australia).
+In October, Granada pre-sold the series to Treehouse TV (Canada), Disney Channel (Southeast Asia), TVNZ (New Zealand), CYBC (Cyprus) Gulf DTH/Showtime and MBC (Middle East), IBC (Iceland), EBS (South Korea), Alter Channel (Greece), RTFBH (Bosnia), RTV (Slovenia), BabyTV, Hop!, and LuliTV (Israel).
 At the time, deals were current underway for Germany, Japan, Finland, Sweden, France and Hong Kong.

 In March 2006, Nickelodeon acquired French broadcast rights.
 This was followed up in May with Granada pre-selling the series to KiKA (Germany), Discovery Kids (Latin America), WOWOW (Japan) and MNET (South Africa), and Zinkia selling Portuguese rights to RTP in June.
 In October, Granada pre-sold the pay TV rights to the series to Disney Channel Scandinavia, while Yle acquired free-TV rights to the first series in Finland.

+On June 2, 2007, Granada International named NCircle Entertainment its US home video partner for the series.

-In April 2008, Zinkia pre-sold Mexican broadcast rights to Grupo Televisa.
+In April 2008, Zinkia pre-sold Mexican broadcast rights to Televisa.

-In 2010, the series entered Italy when Zinkia sold broadcast rights to Rai 2 in March and the United States in April when ITV Global Entertainment sold the series to the Nick Jr. Channel for broadcast within the spring.
+In 2010, the series entered the Italian market when Zinkia sold broadcast rights to Rai 2 in March and the United States in April when ITV Global Entertainment sold the series to Nick Jr. for broadcast within the spring.
 In the US, the series was originally shown as 7-minute segments between shows before being expanded to a half-hour show from 23 July 2011, to 1 January 2015.
 Episodes of the show were made available on the Noggin app.
 Episodes of "Pocoyo Planet", a compilation spin-off series were also available on the app as well.
-In end of same year, the series also broadcast on Indonesia and aired by RCTI with Indonesian languages, then it will soon be aired on Mentari TV (a sister channel of Indosiar) in 2024.
+In end of same year, the series also broadcast on Indonesia and aired by RCTI with Indonesian languages, the show also aired on Mentari TV (a sister channel of SCTV and Indosiar) in 2024.